 OBTAINING U.S. CITIZENSHIP BY NATURALIZATION

 An optional end to the immigration process may be naturalization as a U.S. citizen.
 After five years of continuous permanent residency (shortened to three if married to and living with a U.S. citizen), a lawful permanent resident may become a U.S. citizen through the naturalization process.
-In order to naturalize, you must must generally also:
+In order to naturalize, you must generally also: